1. Courtesy Notices:

 To help students avoid overdue fines on treatises and monographs, the Library will send e-mail courtesy reminder notices shortly before the item’s due date.

-- For items whose loan period is four weeks, the notice will be sent three days before the item’s due date.
+- For items whose loan period is four weeks, the notice will be sent two days before the item’s due date.

-- For items whose loan period is three days, the courtesy notice will be sent one day before the due date.
+- For items whose loan period is three days, the courtesy notice will be sent two day before the due date.

 - Courtesy notices cannot be generated for Reserve items or hourly loans.